 Many landlords and investors confuse a Regulated and a Sitting with a tenant on an AST.
-To find out more about what the definition of a sitting or regulated tenant then please read the information definition of Sitting Tenant to get a better idea of what you are dealing with.
+To find out more about the definition of a sitting or regulated tenant then please read the information definition of Sitting Tenant to get a better idea of what you are dealing with.

 Landlords and Tenants Eviction Rights When Selling Tenanted Houses.

-It is highly charged situation when a landlord is owed rent or the he/she wants their property back and even more explosive when you have a tenant who is represented by solicitor.
+It is a highly charged situation when a landlord is owed rent or he/she wants their property back and even more explosive when you have a tenant who is represented by a solicitor.

-Interfere with the the peace or comfort of the resident or members of the household.
+Interfere with the peace or comfort of the resident or members of the household.
 However, Sitting Tenants have greater rights.

 The landlord withholds services required by the resident at the household